pinetr2e/napkin/README.md

 `napkin.generate(output_format='plantuml', output_dir='.')` will generate all the diagrams described in the same file.

-### Generate PNG files directly
+### Generate PNG/SVG files directly
-Napkin can generate PNG formt image files directly by using [plantuml Python package](https://pypi.org/project/plantuml/).
+Napkin can generate PNG or SVG format image files directly by using [plantuml Python package](https://pypi.org/project/plantuml/).

 After installing the optional package as follows:
 ```
 $ pip install plantuml
 ```

-`napkin` can specify the out format with `plantuml_png`, which will generate PNG file along with puml file.
+`napkin` can specify the out format with `plantuml_png` or `plantuml_svg` which will generate PNG/SVG file along with puml file.
 ```
 $ napkin -f plantuml_png hello.py
 ```